MicrosoftDocs/entra-docs/docs/architecture/permissions-manage-ops-guide-two.md

 **Recommended owner: Information Security Architecture**

-Permissions On-Demand completes the JIT and just-enough-access (JEA) picture by enabling organizations to grant users time-bound permissions, when needed.
+Permissions On-Demand completes the JIT and just-enough-access picture by enabling organizations to grant users time-bound permissions, when needed.

 To operationalize Permissions On-Demand, create and maintain a well-defined process to implement Permissions On-Demand in your environment.
 The following table outlines tasks and recommended owners.